techthoughts2/pwshPlaces/docs/Invoke-BingGeoCode.md

 Invoke-BingGeoCode -AddressLine '148 S Castell Ave' -City 'New Braunfels' -State TX -PostalCode 78130 -BingMapsAPIKey $bingAPIKey
 ```

-Performs Geocoding (latitude/longitude lookup) on provided address.
+Geocodes the provided address, returning its latitude and longitude.

 ### EXAMPLE 2
 ```
 Invoke-BingGeoCode -Latitude '29.7030' -Longitude '-98.1245' -BingMapsAPIKey $bingAPIKey
 ```

-Performs Reverse geocoding (address lookup) on provided coordinates and can return multiple address results.
+Performs reverse geocoding on the provided coordinates to find nearby addresses.

 ### EXAMPLE 3
 ```
 Invoke-BingGeoCode -Query 'The Alamo' -BingMapsAPIKey $bingAPIKey
 ```

-Searches for provided query and if a match is found will return Geocoding (latitude/longitude lookup) of the results.
+Searches for 'The Alamo' and returns geocoded latitude and longitude if found.

 ### EXAMPLE 4
 ```
 Invoke-BingGeoCode -AddressLine '148 S Castell Ave' -City 'New Braunfels' -State TX -PostalCode 78130 -Country us -Language en -MaxResults 20 -BingMapsAPIKey $bingAPIKey
 ```

-Performs Geocoding (latitude/longitude lookup) on provided address.
-Results are biased to the United States country.
-Results are returned in English.
-Up to 20 results are returned.
+Geocodes the address with a bias towards the United States, returning up to 20 results in English.

 ### EXAMPLE 5
 ```